-Louisville's Knowledgeable Estate Planning Attorneys with over 50 years of combined legal experience.
+Louisville's Knowledgeable Estate Planning Attorney with over 35 years of legal experience.

 Estate Planning is the process of planning the distribution of an individual's estate upon death.
 The process includes creating legal documents such as Wills and Trusts to distribute an individual's property.

 A complete Estate Plan usually consists of a Will, a Trust if needed, Living Will with Health Care Surrogate designation, and a Power of Attorney.